-On September 30, 2009, the Company assumed the obligations of FCStone under three deferred compensation plans, consisting of a CEO deferred contribution plan, a mutual commitment compensation plan and an individual non-qualified compensation plan for Mr. Anderson and Mr. Dunaway.

-The following table sets forth information with respect to Mr. Anderson and Mr. Dunaway concerning contributions, earnings and distributions under the three former FCStone plans in the 2012 fiscal year, as well as the fiscal year-end balances as of September 30, 2012.
+On September 30, 2009, the Company assumed the obligations of FCStone under two deferred compensation plans, consisting of an individual non-qualified compensation plan for Mr. Dunaway and a mutual commitment compensation plan for Mr. Dunaway and Mr. Nessler.
+The following table sets forth information with respect to Mr. Dunaway and Mr. Nessler concerning contributions, earnings and distributions under the two former FCStone plans in the 2013 fiscal year, as well as the fiscal year-end balances as of September 30, 2013.